pavelhromada/OpenVirtualKeyboard/README.md

 # OpenVirtualKeyboard

-Virtual keyboard for Qt Quick based applications.

-...
-In-process keyboard
+Virtual keyboard used for Qt Quick applications.
+Implemented as in-process keyboard (loaded as plugin into yuor application).
+Even though it is not loaded with many features (handwriting, word suggestion, etc.), you may find it right fit for your project.
+It gives you option to customize style, layouts, appearance behaviour and some more feature.
+Plus it's free (MIT) and you can use it even in your commercial projects.

 * [Features](#features)
 * [Integration](#integration)